-Unless the related Underlying REMIC Class retires before the Final Payment Date for a Guaranteed Maturity Class, we will make the final payment on that Guaranteed Maturity Class from (a) the principal and interest payments received on the related Underlying REMIC Class on the applicable Final Payment Date plus (b) the net proceeds from a sale of that Underlying REMIC Class.
-If necessary, we will pay any additional amount pursuant to our guarantee.
-If the amount described in (a) and (b) above exceeds the amount required for payment on the applicable Guaranteed Maturity Class or Classes, we will pay that excess to the Residual Class of the related Guaranteed Maturity REMIC Pool.
+Unless the related Guaranteed Maturity Underlying REMIC Class retires before the Final Payment Date for a Guaranteed Maturity Class, as Administrator, we will make the final payment on that Guaranteed Maturity Class from (a) the principal and interest payments received on the related Guaranteed Maturity Underlying REMIC Class on the applicable Final Payment Date plus (b) the net proceeds from a sale of that Guaranteed Maturity Underlying REMIC Class.
+If necessary, as Guarantor, we will pay any additional amount pursuant to our guarantee.
+If the amount described in (a) and (b) above exceeds the amount required for payment on the applicable Guaranteed Maturity Class or Classes, as Administrator, we will pay that excess to the Residual Class of the related Guaranteed Maturity REMIC Pool.

-Freddie Mac will sell the Underlying REMIC Class as follows:
+As Administrator, we will sell the Guaranteed Maturity Underlying REMIC Class as follows:

-- On a date after the date the Class Factor for the Underlying REMIC Class is available and on or before the Business Day prior to the applicable Final Payment Date, Freddie Mac will liquidate the related Underlying REMIC Class in a commercially reasonable manner. - Freddie Mac will apply the net proceeds of the liquidation, as necessary, to redeem the related Guaranteed Maturity Class(es) on the applicable Final Payment Date.
+- On a date after the date the Class Factor for the Guaranteed Maturity Underlying REMIC Class is available and on or before the Business Day prior to the applicable Final Payment Date, we will liquidate the related Guaranteed Maturity Underlying REMIC Class in a commercially reasonable manner. - We will apply the net proceeds of the liquidation, as necessary, to redeem the related Guaranteed Maturity Class(es) on the applicable Final Payment Date.